Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Conclusion

 \section{Conclusion}

-In this article, we propose a new summary statistic to represent the shape of tumors of medical images using their topological features.
-We develop the distance transform for three-class pathology and two-class radiology images to reveal various tumor patterns.
-We use persistent homology to quantify shape information and provide potential clinical interpretation of computed topological features.
-The topological persistence information is represented as functional data and used to fit the FCoxPH model to predict the survival prognosis of lung adenocarcinoma and GBM patients.
-The topological features are shown to have a significant non-zero effect on the hazard function.
-Also, the topological signals included in the FCoxPH model improve the predictive accuracy over the CoxPH model.
-This suggests that the proposed topological features well summarize tumor aggressiveness.
+In this article, we propose a new summary statistic that uses topological features to represent tumor shape patterns in medical images.
+We develop the distance transform for three-class pathology and two-class radiology images that reveal various tumor patterns.
+Persistent homology is applied to quantify tumor shape patterns, and the topological persistence information is represented as a function.
+The FCoxPH model is used to predict survival outcomes and enables potential clinical interpretation of topological shape features.
+The proposed topological shape features summarize tumor aggressiveness and improve prediction accuracy in the applications to lung adenocarcinoma and GBM images.
+The simulation studies suggest that the proposed approach is robust to false shape information.

-Our study leads to several interesting topics for future research.
-First, while we found a relationship between the topological shape features and survival prognosis, a complex relationship between the shape features, clinical variables, and genetic features are largely unknown.
-Recent studies investigate the relationships between imaging features and gene expressions; using the radiomic features of pancreatic ductal adenocarcinoma \citep{li2019} and the degree of tumor eccentricity of breast cancer \citep{moon2015}.
-The future research topic will include exploring the association of topological shape features with gene expressions.
+Our study leads to several future research topics.
+First, while we found a relationship between the topological shape features and survival prognosis, a complex relationship between the shape features, clinical variables, and genetic features is largely unknown.
+Similar to recent studies that investigate the relationships between imaging features and gene expressions \citep{li2019,moon2015}, one can explore the association with the topological shape features.
 Second, one of the drawbacks of the proposed persistent homology approach is that it loses tumor location information.
-This is suitable for the lung adenocarcinoma application that the images do not have a pre-determined direction.
+This is suitable for the lung adenocarcinoma application because the images do not have a pre-determined direction.
 However, the tumor spatial information could be important in some cancer image analyses, such as brain tumor \citep{bondy2008}.
 In the future, it would be useful to pair spatial information with the topological features computed by persistent homology.
 Lastly, our method can easily be applied to 3D medical images.
-In the 3D applications, three-dimensional persistent homology summaries of zero-, one-, and two-dimensional topological features will be obtained, and the size of 3D topological shape features will be measured by the radius of the largest sphere.
+In 3D image applications, zero-, one-, and two-dimensional topological shape features will be obtained, and their size is measured by the radius of the largest sphere.